"It's just a period," but what if it's not?

 Family history of endometriosis

-Early menarche (before 11 years old)
+Early menstruation (before 12 years old)

 Nulliparous (never given birth)